jboss-jdf/plugin-jdf/README.md

 If for any reason you can not be online, the plugin will use a previously stored cache file as source of available stacks.

-If you want to force the offline use, you can set the OFFLINE property typing: set OFFLINE true
+If you want to force the offline use, you can set the OFFLINE property typing:
+{code}
+set OFFLINE true
+{code}